umemiya969/nusaLaunchd/README.md

-# NusaLaunchd
+# 🚀 NusaLaunchd - A Launchd-style Init System for Linux

-A launchd-style init system for Linux written in Rust.
+NusaLaunchd is a modern, lightweight init system for Linux inspired by macOS launchd, built in Rust.
+It provides socket activation, dependency management, and process supervision with a clean TOML-based configuration format.

-## Status: Development (Week 1-2 - Foundation)

-**Current Features:**
-- ✅ TOML-based job configuration
-- ✅ Job loading and validation
-- ✅ Basic process spawning
-- ✅ Simple supervision (auto-restart)

-**Planned Features:**
-- Socket activation
-- Dependency resolution
-- Cgroups integration
-- Namespace sandboxing

 ## Quick Start